 ALTERNATIVE 2: REPORT THE INFORMATION IN YOUR TAX RETURN

 Report the information only once.
-If you have reported the information for the tax card or on palkka.fi in the previous year, it is transferred to the pre-completed tax return automatically.
+If you have reported the information for the tax card, or on Palkka.fi, it is transferred to the pre-completed tax return automatically.
 Check the amounts when you receive the tax return.